 Other payables represent deposits received from, and prizes won by players which are held in their interactive wallets.
-The Group holds an amount in the respect of this balance in the Interactive Trust account b) Non-current liabilities
+The Group holds an amount in the respect of this balance in the Interactive Trust account.

 18. Trade and other payables (Group and Company) continued